4 Ways To Take The Pain Out Of Warehouse Slotting

 In addition to helping place inventory by the rate at which it moves through an operation, slotting can also direct the placement of an item to improve picking ergonomics.
 That results from putting the fastest moving or the heaviest items at the most ergonomically accessible level (typically waist high to minimize frequent bending or reaching).

-Slotting can also ensure that items commonly ordered together (toothbrushes and toothpaste, for example) are stocked together.
-Additionally, inventory slotting can disperse the most popular products across multiple picking zones to minimize congestion as pickers work to fill orders.
+Slotting can also ensure placement of items commonly ordered together (toothbrushes and toothpaste, for example) in close proximity to each other.
+Additionally, inventory slotting can disperse the most popular products across multiple picking zones.
+This minimizes congestion as pickers fill orders.

 However, those market challenges are further complicated by the current lack of available warehouse space as capacity shortages continue.
 With square footage at a premium and a limited workforce, it’s become more important than ever to maximize and optimize every inch of space.
 Slotting provides a reliable means to that end.